Destinations Italy Milan & Lakes

 4 Days

 Two nights in Milan, then two on a lake.
-Como is the default — the closest, the most cinematic, and the right answer for a first trip.
+Como is the default: the closest and the first-trip answer.

 2:00p.m.